 Investment of TFFR assets is based on the asset allocation and investment policy statement approved by the TFFR Board and accepted by the SIB.
 Funds are invested following the "prudent investor rule" and must be invested exclusively for the benefit of TFFR members.

-The SIB is also the governing body of the ND Retirement and Investment Office (RIO).
+The SIB is also the governing body of RIO.

 H. Retirement and Investment Office